lcaballero/XplorJavaDB/readme.md

 __Step 1__

-Read database table creations and the like from an XML file that looks something like this:
+Read database scripts from XML.
+The script with table creation and alter commands looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>